Senioriousg/my-resume/resume(eng).typ

 ][
   *Peking University · Teaching Assistant*

-  for _Introduction to Computer Systems_, a course for all sophomore CS students about the basic knowledge of computer systems
+  for _Introduction to Computer Systems_, a course covering the fundamental concepts of computer systems for all sophomore CS students
 ]
 == #fa-wrench PROFESSIONAL SKILLS

 #sidebar(with-line: false, side-width: 0%)[
 ][
-  I am familiar with C/C++, Rust, Python and Haskell
+  I am proficient in C/C++, Rust, Python, and Haskell

-  I am familiar with Linux, and have written a simple OS kernel in Rust as the homework of the operating system course
+  I have extensive experience with Linux and computer systems and have implemented an OS kernel in Rust for my operating systems course

   I can use basic programming tools like Git and Docker